AI Tools for Nonprofits: 30+ Top Picks & How to Get Started

 Spoke is free for individuals, but you can start a free trial of its next pricing tier to access more features.

-How to Get Started with AI Tools for Your Nonprofit
+How to Get Started With Nonprofit AI Tools

-As you can see, there are a variety of nonprofit AI tools for your organization to choose from.
-So how can you be sure that you’re selecting tools that will make your efforts to move your mission forward more effective?
-Here are some tips:
+As you can see, there are a variety of nonprofit AI tools for your organization to choose from, so how can you be sure that you’re selecting the right ones?
+Follow this basic process as you get started:

-• Consider your budget and needs.
+- Determine your needs and budget.
 What does your nonprofit need out of an AI tool, and how much can you afford to spend?
-Your answers to these questions will greatly affect your AI tool shopping experience.
-Also, make sure to secure buy-in from your board and other leaders at your nonprofit before you start considering different tools.
-This can help reduce pushback or confusion down the line as you get closer to adopting AI into your workflow.
+Your answers to these questions will greatly affect your AI solution shopping experience.
+Also, secure buy-in from your board and other leaders at your nonprofit before you start considering different tools.

-• Evaluate your options.
-Start by reviewing lists like the one above or getting tool recommendations from trusted colleagues in the nonprofit sector.
+- Identify and evaluate your options.
+Start by reviewing lists like the one above or getting recommendations from trusted colleagues in the nonprofit sector.
 Read up on each provider’s features, pricing model, and reviews.
-If possible, reach out to the provider and request a demo so you can see the tool in action before committing to it.
+Once you have your top picks in mind, reach out to the provider and request a demo so you can see the tool in action before committing to it.

-• Implement your chosen AI tool.
-When you’re ready to start using your AI tool, utilize any implementation, training, or support services that your provider offers.
-Be sure to ask questions and familiarize yourself with all the features of the tool so that you feel comfortable using it.
+- Implement your chosen AI tools.
+When you’re ready to start using an AI tool (or tools—the best nonprofit AI strategies integrate generative and predictive solutions), utilize any implementation, training, or support services your provider offers.
+Be sure to ask questions and familiarize yourself with each tool’s features so that you feel comfortable using them.

-As you run with these tips, you’ll be able to not only find the right AI tool for your nonprofit but to also get the most out of it from the very beginning.
+By implementing these tips, you’ll be able to not only find the right AI tool for your nonprofit but also get the most out of it from the very beginning.

 Final Thoughts

-AI is here to stay, and nonprofits that embrace AI tools and use them responsibly will stay ahead of the curve and see better results for their missions!
-Start shopping for an AI tool for your nonprofit by using the list of recommended providers above.
-You’ve got this!
+AI is here to stay, and nonprofits that embrace AI tools and use them responsibly will stay ahead of the curve and see better results for their missions.
+Begin shopping for AI solutions for your nonprofit by using the list of recommended providers above—we may be a little biased, but we recommend starting with DonorSearch Ai, Enhanced CORE, and PVO2!